Momentum-Team-8/momentum-team-8.github.io/technical-presentations.md

   - _Complete_ means that every feature you started to implement is finished.
 You may not have gotten to absolutely everything specified in the assignment, but the project is working.
   - _Without errors_ means that nothing in the project is broken.

-- For Phase 1, the project must include JavaScript, so you can choose anything from week 2 on.
+- **For Phase 1**, the project must include JavaScript, so you can choose anything from week 2 on.

 - The size of the project is not important.
 You should choose a project that you liked doing and that you are excited to talk about.